stevematos/test_kuantaz/README.md

 ---
 - Docker installed

-- Remember to copy the env.test to .env ( in folder app ) to add environment variables to the application.
+- Remember to copy the env.test to .env ( in folder app ) to add environment variables to the application. ( for development )

 ## Installation and execution
 ---